Two to Tango: Deepening Clinical Skills and Practice Working with Couples

 - To discuss the influence of both the clinician’s and clients’ social location on case assessment, treatment, and the therapeutic relationship in working with the couple

-In addition to being a social worker and family therapist, Mr. Vega has been a teacher and trainer for over 15 years.
-Walter taught for over 10 years at Columbia University School of Social Work and is now an instructor and academic counselor at John Jay College of Criminal Justice for students in the school’s SEEK (Search for Education, Elevation, and Knowledge) Program.
+Walter Vega, LCSW is the Dean of Admissions and a member of the Teaching Faculty at the Ackerman Institute.
+Walter has previously worked in family prevention services and taught family therapy for over 10 years at Columbia University School of Social Work.
+Currently, he is an instructor at the John Jay College of Criminal Justice for students in the school’s SEEK (Search for Education, Elevation, and Knowledge) Program.
 He has served as a family therapy consultant and trainer for various organizations in New York City, including Good Shepherd Services, Administration for Children’s Services, Jewish Child Care Association, and Mount Sinai-St. Luke’s Medical Center.

-When he is not supervising or teaching, Walter devotes his time to his private practice in Brooklyn and Manhattan seeing families, couples, and individuals.
+Walter maintains a private practice in Brooklyn and Manhattan seeing families, couples, and individuals.

 Date: Friday, October 13, 2017